All Episodes

 Good.

-And Obama's gonna say something ideally that I'm not gonna agree with.
+And Obama's going to say something, ideally, that I'm not going to agree with.

-And when I look at the television, I'm not gonna see a bunch of people, elected officials that I feel represent me because the entire audience will have people standing up throughout it.
+And when I look at the television, I'm not going to see a bunch of people, elected officials, that I feel represent me because the entire audience will have people standing up throughout it.

-And I think it's gonna it's gonna alienate every single person who's not agreeing with the president and tries to see that there's a group of Congress people who relate to my my thinking.
+And I think it's going to alienate every single person who's not agreeing with the president and tries to see that there's a group of congress people who relate to my thinking.

-Well, you have a point, but the way things are going, I don't know that if there's any really profound opposition to what Obama's saying, the Republicans are gonna display it anyway.
+Well, you have a point, but the way things are going, I don't know that there's any really profound opposition to what Obama's saying, the Republicans are going to display it anyway.

-Given the new tone, given the the call here for the uh for new civility.
+Given the new tone, given the call here for new civility.

 But your point is well taken.

-You're basically you're basically warning people, uh Tea Party types, hey, you're gonna get depressed during the State of the Union show.
+You're basically warning people, Tea Party types, hey, you're going to get depressed during the State of the Union show.

-I'm gonna get really and you're warning people are gonna get depressed if this sitting together thing actually happens.
+And you're warning people are going to get depressed if this sitting together thing actually happens.

 I've called the Congress people and left messages.

-This is this is like Lucy saying to the blockhead Charlie Brown, I'm not gonna move the football this time.
+This is like Lucy saying to the blockhead Charlie Brown, I'm not going to move the football this time.

-I'm gonna go ahead and hold it, and you're gonna be able to kick it.
+I'm going to go ahead and hold it, and you're going to be able to kick it.

 Well, that is the exact purpose of this.

-And when the night when the night is over, if what you say, if what you foresee happens, the the media reaction will be see, there aren't any Tea Party people here in Washington.
+And when the night is over, if what you say, if what you foresee happens, the media reaction will be, see, there aren't any Tea Party people here in Washington.

 Yeah.

-And that's the whole the whole night is going to be designed to dispirit Tea Party people.
+And that's the whole night is going to be designed to dispirit Tea Party people.

 Make no mistake about it.